MegEdnazednav/introvert-extrovert/README.md

 - On the first page, you are asked to give your name.
 This is saved in the DB
 - The questions are pulled from the seeds
 - The answer to each question is also saved in the DB
-- If the user goes back with the `←` of the browser, the answer will be updated
+- If the user goes back to a previous question with the `←` of the browser, the answer to that question will be updated
 - In the end of the quiz, the score will be calculated.
 If you score more than 50% of the total points, you are an extrovert, otherwise you are an introvert.

 ### NEXT STEPS (not for now, I'm afraid)